-Each tower, in the wedge geometry implementation, was exposed to 20 GeV electron beams, with an incident angle of $(1^{\circ}, 1.5^{\circ})$ , and the calibration constants calculated as the average deposit energy (in each tower) divided by the average C or S signal (of each tower).
-The response to an electron beam of the same energy is plotted in Figure 5.65.
+Each tower, in the wedge geometry implementation, was exposed to 20 GeV electron beams, with an incident angle of $(1^{\circ}, 1.5^{\circ})$, and the calibration constants calculated as the average deposit energy (in each tower) divided by the average C or S signal (of each tower).
+The response to an electron beam of the same energy is plotted in Figure 5.59.
 In the barrel region the response of all towers is within 0.2%, while in the forward the systematics are within 2%.
-All results were obtained with the quantum efficiency for the Čerenkov channel of each tower tuned to a light yield of $\sim 30$ p.e. per GeV, as estimated in the RD52 beam tests.
+All results were obtained with the quantum efficiency for the Čerenkov channel of each tower tuned to a light yield of ~ 30 p.e. per GeV, as estimated in the RD52 beam tests.

-The performance of few towers was studied with electron beams in the range of 10-100 GeV.
-Figure 5.66 shows the linearity and em energy resolutions for the tower #0 and #45.
+The performance of a few towers was studied with electron beams in the range of 10-100 GeV.
+Figure 5.60 shows the linearity and em energy resolutions for towers #0 and #45.
 In both cases, the combined S and C signal shows a resolution of $\sim 14\%/\sqrt{E}$ with a constant term of $\sim 0.1\%$ while the average response is constant within 0.4%.

 The hadronic resolution was studied with pions in the same energy range.
-A $\chi$ value of 0.29, the value measured for the DREAM calorimeter [43], was used to reconstruct the shower energy with Eq.
+A χ value of 0.29, the value measured for the DREAM calorimeter [43], was used to reconstruct the shower energy with Eq.
 5.8.
-In the linearity plots for both tower #0 and #45 in Figure 5.67a, the C and S responses to single pions increase non-linearly as the pion beam energy increases.
-On the other hand, the value reconstructed with the DR formula shows a constant response to single pions, that is $\sim 8\%$ lower than that to electrons.
-This effect in the GEANT simulation is described in reference [44].
-In addition, the energy resolution after the correction is $\sim 26\%/\sqrt{E}$ with a constant term of less than 1% for both tower #0 and #45 (Figure 5.67b).
+In the linearity plots for both tower #0 and #45 in Figure 5.61a, the C and S responses to single pions increase non-linearly as the pion beam energy increases.
+On the other hand, the value reconstructed with the dual-readout formula shows a constant response to single pions, that is $\sim 8\%$ lower than that to electrons (the reason being the shower containment).
+This effect in the GEANT4 simulation is described in reference [44].
+In addition, the energy resolution after the correction is $\sim 26\%/\sqrt{E}$ with a constant term of less than 1% for both towers #0 and #45 (Figure 5.61b).
 These results support the statement that the hadronic energy resolution and the response to single hadrons should be constant (and appropriate) over the full barrel region.
-We may reasonably expect to obtain good performance over the entire $4\pi$ detector.
+We may reasonably expect to obtain good performance over the entire 4π detector.